 - (if a CO or special event permit isn’t required) at least five (5) business days before the date on which you intend to operate the amusement device.

 To apply, use the Commercial Building Permit Application and list amusement device type and quantity under the description.
-You must come to the Arlington County Permit Office in person to apply, although the permit application and review process is anticipated to move online in 2020, as part of Permit Arlington.
+You must come to the Arlington County Permit Office in person to apply.
+This permit application and review process is anticipated to move online in a future phase of Permit Arlington.

 In addition to the application, you must provide:

 - The person/company that will operate the device(s)

 - The application must indicate that the applicant will hire a third party to inspect the device and must include proof of liability insurance, as required by the Virginia Amusement Device Regulations.

 - If Arlington County Inspection Services will perform an inspection of the electrical components or generator that powers the device, please schedule the inspection while in the office obtaining the amusement device permit.
 If the equipment will not be set up within business hours, schedule an after-hours inspection at least one week in advance of the intended inspection date.